keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-3.md

 As we mentioned in part one, keystone.init allows us to define our initial options for keystone's startup.
 For configuring our database connection, we are going to add 2 new properties to our `keystone.init`, and then add a line that will import our routes.

 Our two properties are `views` and `view engine`.
 The first allows us to set a folder location relative to `keystone.js` to load our view files from.
-The second sets an engine for keystone to try and render the files with.
+The second sets an engine for Keystone to try and render the files with.

 We are going to want to set them as: